MartinHepperle/Epson-HX-20/assembler/readme.md

 PC=0a77 A:B=4243 X=0a7e SP=f000 CCR=f8(11HINzvc)        [148]
 0a77    39              rts</code>

-Inspecting memeory again indeed shows that the characters in the string have been reversed.
+Inspecting memory again indeed shows that the characters in the string have been reversed.

 <code>>md a7a 20
 0a7a    04 0a 7d 44 43 42 41 ff ff ff ff ff ff ff ff ff  ..}DCBA.........